 - If you don’t get a reading, there is a chance that maybe you have a reversely connected outlet.
 Reversely connected means neutral is mistakenly connected to phase receptacle and phase with neutral.

-- For that connect the meter leads again with outlet receptacle in reverse manner and repeat the above process.
+- For that connect the meter leads again with outlet receptacle in a reverse manner and repeat the above process.

 - If still, you are not getting voltage value, then either you have no ground or a fault in it.